TessFenn30/enterprise-homelab-ad-infrastructure-TessFennane/gpo/rdp-access.md

 - RDP access is controlled via User Rights Assignments in GPO
 - Security groups must be explicitely granted logon rights
 - Changes require policy refresh with gpupdate /force
-- GPO must be applied to groups and not users alone
+- GPO must be applied to groups and not users alone (best practice)

 ## Screenshots